-There is a general consensus among parents and caregivers that it is a bit more difficult to get boys to sit down and read as most of the time they are preoccupied with jumping off the backs of couches and playing sport with their friends.
-One of the best ways to reach them is to make sure that we are writing about the things they are interested.
+There is a general consensus among parents and caregivers that it is a bit more difficult to get boys to sit down and read as most of the time they are preoccupied with jumping off the backs of couches and playing sports with their friends.
+One of the best ways to reach them, is to have them read books about things they are interested in.

 The Snowy Day by Ezra Jack Keats.
 Little Peter woke up to fresh snow in Brooklyn.
 His wonder and curiosity take him on an adventure as he experiences snowfall for the first time!